Variable volume dispense pump technical guide

 Dispense pumps generate the fluid movement needed for aspirating and dispensing specific volumes of fluid.
 The system’s requirements, including accuracy, pressure, flow rate, fluidic properties, longevity, and reliability will determine the type of pump needed for your application.
 This guide provides background information for determining how to use Lee variable volume pumps effectively and efficiently in your designs.

 Lee variable volume pumps are intended for a long and maintenance-free life, even when dispensing aggressive fluids.
-These pumps are designed with innovative solutions developed by The Lee Company to minimise wear and maintain performance over the life of
+These pumps are designed with innovative solutions developed by The Lee Company to minimise wear and maintain performance over the life of the pump.

 Key considerations